COGS108/Overview/COGS108-Syllabus.md

 All grades will be released on Canvas.
 It is *your responsibility to check that your assignment was submitted, that your grade is accurate, and to get in touch if any are missing and/or you think there is a problem*.

-Bonus points worth up to 2% of the final grade will be awarded for
+Extra credit worth up to 2% of the final grade will be awarded for
 - Exceptional participation on Piazza: Roughly the top 3% of contributors will get 0.5% bonus to their final grade.
 Starting/participating in good discussions, organizing things, answering questions, etc.
-- Exceptional participation in lecture, guest lecture, or discussion section: Roughly the top 3% of contributors will get 0.5% bonus to their final grade.
-Thoughtful questions, participating in discussions, etc.
-- Answering the pre & post course surveys (0.5% of the final grade for doing both)
+- Answering the pre & post course surveys will give 0.5% extra credit (0.25% each)
+- Attending both guest lectures either in-person or on Zoom is 0.25% extra credit
+- Submitting at least one question to the queue for at least one of the guest lectures is 0.25% extra credit
-- If >75% of the students fill out CAPE at the end of the quarter (0.5% of the final grade for everyone)
+- If >75% of the students fill out CAPE at the end of the quarter there will be an extra 0.5% of the final grade for everyone

 Our grading scale is